 One of the fundamentals of learning a foreign language is expressing your will by saying "yes" and "no." You usually only need to know these two brief terms to be able to answer a variety of questions.

-In the German language, you have the words "Ja" to say "yes" and "Nein" to say "no." We looked at affirmation in the previous article, so this time, let’s take a look at negation.
+In this language, you have the German words "Ja" to say "yes" and "Nein" to say "no." We looked at affirmation in the previous article, so this time, let’s take a look at negation.